tardypad/dotfiles/doc/PACKAGES.md

 Reasons for not having any dotfiles config:
 - no support for any configuration (e.g., the silver searcher)
 - configuration is only system wide (e.g., networkmanager)
-- none is needed, use defaults (e.g., elinks, only used for basic HTML email display)
+- none is needed, use defaults (e.g., curl)
 - config is part of another package (e.g., fzf, variables part of shell config)

 Doesn't include the following kind of packages: